huyangsh/huyangsh.github.io/_pages/about.md

 I am a first-year PhD student in Computer Science at Harvard University, affiliated to the John.
 A. Paulson School of Engineering and Applied Sciences ([SEAS](https://www.seas.harvard.edu/)).
 I am fortunate to be co-advised by [Prof. Na Li](https://nali.seas.harvard.edu/) and [Prof. Sham Kakade](https://sham.seas.harvard.edu/).
 I am also a member of [the Harvard Machine Learning Foundations Group](https://mlfoundations.org/).

-I am broadly interested in the theory behind intelligent systems and decision making.
+I am broadly interested in the theory behind intelligent systems and decision making, with the aim of having a better understanding of the nature of collective intelligence.
 My current research focuses on multi-agent systems, including game theory, multi-agent reinforcement learning, and multi-agent online control.

 ### Recent updates
 --------------------